schoolofdevops/kubernetes-labguide/chapters/argo_events.md

 ![](images/argo/32.png)

+## Deploy GitHub Poller

+After setting up the event flow, you also need to set up something which will trigger the event source on changes to GitHub.

+You could do this in two ways

+  * Using Webhooks : You could expose the event source service to outside and let GitHub trigger a webhook whenever there is a push event.
+This is useful if your event source can be publically available (GitHub can connect to it).
+  * In-cluster Polling :  You could alternately set up in cluster system to periodically poll GitHub for changes, and trigger the event source.
+This is useful when you can not expose event source service pubically, and are running your cluster in a private network.

+Since we do not assume your cluster is  public, we will employ the second approach.

-Now, create a Kubernetes CronJob that periodically polls GitHub for new commits.
-If new commits are found, the job can send an event to the event source webhook created earlier.
+To achisve in-cluster polling, create the following  Kubernetes CronJob that periodically polls GitHub for new commits.
+If new commits are found, the job can trigger the event source webhook created earlier.

 File: `poller-cronjob.yaml`